ruben-wilson/CV/README.md

 -	Experienced in meeting strict deadlines in compliance with the price structure of the contract.

--	Task leader, I have often had to collect, organise and assign roles to other labourers to complete various tasks.
+-	As Task leader, I have often had to collect, organise and assign roles to other labourers to complete various tasks.

 -	Regular interaction with Company and site managers to coordinate jobs across trades and meet deadlines.